 British cooking meets Canadian hospitality

-A new addition to Toronto’s Financial District, The Rabbit Hole invites you to hop on over for elevated pub food, exceptional cocktails, and great conversation.
-Although we’re open for patio dining only, we’ve been busy working away on beautifying our indoor dining room and cannot wait to unveil it to you in the coming weeks.
+A new addition to Toronto’s Financial District, The Rabbit Hole invites you to hop on over for elevated pub food, exceptional cocktails, and great conversation—either outside on our lush three-level patio or inside our whimsically designed dining room.

 Rooted in bold British flavours and locally sourced ingredients, our menu consists of familiar comfort classics and cheeky twists on old-fashioned pub food.
 Here, we’re all about time-honoured bar snacks like Scotch eggs, rarebit toast, and sausage rolls; as well as gastro-standouts such as ale-battered halibut and chips, steak and mushroom pie, a double decker chuck burger, and, quite fittingly, rabbit tagliatelle.